lskatz/lyve-SET/README.md

 Lyve-SET
 ========

 LYVE version of the Snp Extraction Tool (SET), a method of using hqSNPs to create a phylogeny.
-Lyve-SET is meant to be run on a cluster but will just run system calls if qsub is not present.

-NML, part of PHAC, has the original version of SET (https://github.com/apetkau).
-However, I have been updating it since inception and so the results might differ slightly.

 Installation
 ------------